scalesocket/scalesocket/docs/man/advanced_usage.md

 ScaleSocket exposes a standard `/health` endpoint for checking readiness.

+## Delimiters

+ScaleSocket parses output intpo messages by splitting output at newline (`\n`), except when `--binary` mode is enabled.

+To alter this behaviour, the `--delimiters` argument can be used to specify a set of custom delimiters.
+For example `--delimiters=,` will split comma-separated output by the target into messages.

+To set the delimiter to the null-byte (`\0`), use `--null`.
+This is useful for outputting multiline messages from the target, for example as a backend for [htmx](https://htmx.org/).

 ## Caching

 ScaleSocket can optionally cache server sent messages, and send them to new clients when they join a room.